MehediMubin/HF-OOA-D/Chapter 2/README.md

-### Chapter 2: I Love You, You’re Perfect...
-Now Change: requirements change
+### Chapter 2: Give Them What They Want: gathering requirements

 This chapter was all about why requirements are important, how to gather requirements, and how to use "use cases" to create better requirements.